 Welcome to Hyperion Records, an independent British classical label devoted to presenting high-quality recordings of music of all styles and from all periods from the twelfth century to the twenty-first.

 Hyperion offers both CDs, and downloads in a number of formats.
 The site is also available in several languages.

 Please use the dropdown buttons to set your preferred options, or use the checkbox to accept the defaults.

-The Chapel Choir is one of only three all-male college choirs of its kind in Cambridge, and is highly regarded.
-It is thought that boys may have sung in the Chapel from the foundation of the College in the fifteenth century, but in 1849 the Choir was re-endowed and provision was made for ‘six singing boys’ to adorn the worship of the newly restored Chapel.
+The all-male Chapel Choir is one of only three college choirs of its kind in Cambridge, and is highly regarded.
+It is thought that boys may have sung in the Chapel from the foundation of the College in the fifteenth century, but in 1849 the Choir was re-endowed and provision was made for 'six singing boys' to adorn the worship of the newly-restored Chapel.
 Since then, trebles from all over Cambridge have volunteered to sing for College services.
 The College does not maintain a choir school, but instead recruits choristers from a wide range of local schools.

 The Chapel Choir sings for two of the four Choral Evensongs each week, and also participates in services, events and concerts outside of the usual weekly routine.
 Performances have taken the full Choir to venues as diverse as the Abbaye de Solesmes, France and the Nicolaikirche in Leipzig and, more recently, in Edinburgh and Dunblane.
 In 2008, 2010 and 2012, the trebles collaborated with the Choir of King’s College and the Academy of Ancient Music for performances of Bach’s St Matthew Passion.
 The Choir also leads singing days which see hundreds of local schoolchildren visiting Jesus College Chapel to take part in vocal workshops and a final concert.